 David E. Hall

-President – Hallmark Cards, Inc.
+Executive Vice Chairman – Hallmark Cards, Inc. Board of Directors

 Hall, a grandson of the company’s founder, Joyce C. Hall, joined Hallmark in 1981.
 He has held management positions in sales administration, finance, and order distribution.
 He worked as a staff attorney in Hallmark’s legal department, served as director of retailer relations and communications for the card/specialty channel, and was director of subsidiary integration for a greeting card subsidiary of Hallmark.
 He has served as a member of Hallmark’s board of directors since 1996.